Vickyarts/Retrieval-Augmented-Generation-API/README.md

 ### Notes

 - Ensure that you have sufficient computational resources for running Llama 3.2 3B Instruct.
 - The showcase video demonstrates the basic chat interface interacting with the API.
-Replace `demo.mp4` with the actual video file's path if hosted locally or a URL if hosted online.